Creating an Engaging Virtual Exhibit Hall

 2. Create Eye-Catching Exhibit Halls

-For years we’ve been busy behind-the-scenes helping clients create exciting stages, developing programs, and designing content.
-Now we’re taking our knowledge base to the virtual environment to help our clients succeed in the digital space and create a decisive competitive advantage for their business.
+For years we’ve helped clients create exciting stages, developing programs, and designing content.
+As virtual events have become commonplace, we've applied our knowledge base to the virtual environment to help our clients succeed in the digital space and create a decisive competitive advantage for their businesses.

 - Engaging Videos: We all know video is one of the most captivating, concise forms of content delivery.
 Exhibitors can incorporate engaging video assets to tell attendees more about their brand, their services, and how they can help.
 For instance, a professionally produced explainer video is a great way to share what an exhibitor’s company is all about.

-- Marketing Assets: Pre-event, preparing designed marketing assets to your exhibitors can help you drive registrations and attendance, where they can be used by exhibitors to promote their booth presence.
+- Marketing Assets: Pre-event, preparing designed marketing assets for your exhibitors can help you drive registrations and attendance, as they can be used by exhibitors to promote their booth presence.
 During the event, you can use incorporate graphic assets in the sessions to encourage visits to the exhibit hall, and your exhibitors can also utilize them to create real-time buzz for the experience on social.